hbr/Lambda-Calculus/typed/coc/strong_normalization.md

 ~~~
     sub (all (x: A): B) in model mlist s2

-    sub s2 in SN

     for all (sub,mlist) |= Gamma
 ~~~

-The second condition is trivially satisfied, because sorts are in normal form and therefore in `SN`.

-For the first condition note that `model mlist s2 = SN` for all sorts by definition.
+Note that `model mlist s2 = SN` for all sorts by definition.

 Furthermore we have

 ~~~
     sub (all (x: A): B)  =  all (x: sub A): sub B
 ~~~